ARTICLE I: NAME AND OFFICES

 ARTICLE X: SEAL

-The corporate seal shall have inscribed thereon the name of the corporation, the year of its organization, and the words, “Corporate Seal Virginia.”
-The Board of Governors may authorize one or more duplicate seals and provide for the custody thereof.
+The corporate seal shall have inscribed thereon the name of the ASC, the year of its organization, and the words, “Corporate Seal of Virginia.”
+The BOG may authorize one or more duplicate seals and provide for the custody thereof.

 ARTICLE XI: DISSOLUTION

-In the event of the dissolution of the Club to the extent allowed under applicable law, all of the assets of the Club shall be distributed to a non-profit corporation, that is organized and operated exclusively for charitable, athletic, or educational purposes that shall be selected by the Board of Governors of this Club.
+In the event of the dissolution of ASC to the extent allowed under applicable law, all of the assets of ASC shall be distributed to a nonprofit organization that is organized and operated exclusively for charitable, athletic, or educational purposes that shall be selected by the BOG of ASC.

-In the event that for any reason upon the dissolution of this Club the Board of Governors shall fail to act in the manner herein provided, the assets shall be distributed in accordance with the law governing the distribution of assets of non-profit organizations in the jurisdiction in which the Club is located.
+In the event that for any reason upon the dissolution of ASC the BOG shall fail to act in the manner herein provided, the assets shall be distributed in accordance with the law governing the distribution of assets of nonprofit organizations in the jurisdiction in which ASC is located.

 ARTICLE XII: STATEMENT OF NONDISCRIMINATION

-Notwithstanding any provision of these bylaws, the Club shall not discriminate against any member, governor, officer, or participant on the basis of sex, race, color, ethnicity, or national origin.
+Notwithstanding any provision of these bylaws, ASC shall not discriminate against any member, governor, officer, or participant on the basis of sex, race, color, ethnicity, gender, or national origin.

 ARTICLE XIII: AMENDMENTS

-The Board of Governors shall have the power to amend, alter, make, and repeal the bylaws of the Club by majority vote.
+The BOG shall have the power to amend, alter, make, and repeal the bylaws of ASC by a “quorum” vote of the BOG and then confirmed by a vote of General Membership at the next general membership meeting.

 THESE BYLAWS WERE READ, APPROVED, AND ADOPTED BY THE BOARD OF GOVERNORS OF THE ALEXANDRIA SPORTSMAN’S CLUB ON THE DATE BELOW: